 Osprey Project Coordinator

 Now a bird commonly seen during the summer months, this species can serve as an important environmental indicator and provides insight into issues that may affect it and other coastal birds.

-In order to keep tabs on the osprey populations, the Delaware Division of Fish & Wildlife needs assistance from dedicated volunteers.
+In order to keep tabs on the osprey populations, the DNREC Division of Fish and Wildlife needs assistance from dedicated volunteers.
 The Citizen Osprey Monitoring Program provides volunteers with the opportunity to continue to collect important information by monitoring osprey platforms and nests near their home or workplace.

 Information will also continue to support conservation decisions for the osprey and assist the state in identifying any new or emerging issues that could affect both ospreys and people.
 Data gathered about this majestic bird can serve as indicators of environmental health.
 Because ospreys are high on the food chain and eat foods – primarily fish – that accumulate toxins, their status can foretell problems that also may affect humans.
 Ospreys also rely mostly on coastal habitats and may be affected by climate change and sea level rise.

 New volunteers should complete an Individual Volunteer Application Form and submit to:

 6180 Hay Point Landing Drive